Showing posts with label Software - Programs. Show all posts

 It's all in the name!

-Well, I've found a program called (wait for it) Steve and, being the owner of such a cool name, I thought it was funny.
-The name is an acronym for ST EVent Editor which is a multi-function program.
-It does just about everything we dreamt about back then - Text, Graphics, Database, Desktop Publishing and Computer Aided Instruction.
+I’ve found a program called (wait for it) Steve, and being the owner of such a cool name, I thought it was funny.
+The name stands for ST EVent Editor, a multi-function program that does just about everything we dreamed of back then: Text, Graphics, Database, Desktop Publishing, and Computer-Aided Instruction.

-ST Event Editor was developed in 1989 by Primož Jakopin, a Yugoslavian (wow, that takes me back) whom I had to contact.
+ST Event Editor was developed in 1989 by Primož Jakopin, a Yugoslavian (wow, that takes me back), whom I had to contact.
 He still has an active website, which shocked me, but not as much as finding out that the manual is available to download.
-Wanna know a little more without clicking any of the links down below?
-Here ya go, mister lazy pants...
+Wanna know a little more before you click the links below?
+Here ya go...

 "STeve - ST EVent Editor - is a general-purpose software tool that can handle text, pictures, data records, full pages (in DTP mode) and computer-aided-instruction units.
 It has been designed to get the most out of the ATARI ST range of computers - to be as fast as possible, to save as much space as is feasible and last, but not least, to be easy on the eyes.
 Processing of Mega-byte files, containing hundreds of pages with text and graphics, makes sense with STEVE.
 The program comes from Slovenia, a small country in the northwest of Yugoslavia, situated between the Adriatic Sea, the Alps, the Pannonian Plain and the Balkan Peninsula."

-STeve seems to be all things to all men but it's surreal to see something like this today.
-Using the program is complex so take a gander at the online manual - especially because of the keyboard commands.
-The potential is massive and I can only imagine how this program was utilised back in the day - read "The usage of STEVE" in the interview below.
+STeve seems to be all things to all men, but it’s surreal seeing something like this today.
+Using it is complex, so check out the online manual, especially the keyboard commands.
+The potential is massive, and I can imagine how it was used back in the day - read "The usage of STEVE" in the interview linked below.

-Let me know if you boot up STeve and what you think of it in the comments below.
-My greetings to Primož for his time over the months since summer.
-I certainly enjoyed hearing all about his fascinating stories, ST program and history.
+Let me know if you boot up STeve, and what you think of it.
+My greetings to Primož for his time over the months since the summer - I enjoyed hearing his fascinating stories, ST program, and hiSTory.

 Thursday, March 24, 2016